aliireza/cai/README.md

-# programmerGPT
+# CodeAI (CAI): Code Optimization & Enhancement with AI
-A python program to automatically make changes to an input C/C++ code and ensures compilability, correctness, and performance
+A python program to automatically make changes to an input C/C++ code and ensures compilability, correctness, and performance.